Tree @master (Download .tar.gz)

 - sets the

-class depending on the given command's return code; - disables scroll-on-activity;
+successorerrorclass depending on the given command's return code; - disables scroll-on-activity;

 - collapses the step after

-is set; - returns the same return code as the command.
+STEP_COLLAPSE_ON_SUCCESSseconds if the return code is 0 andSTEP_COLLAPSE_ON_SUCCESSis set; - returns the same return code as the command.

-This behavior can be further controlled by setting the following variables before calling moulti_exec
+This behavior can be further controlled by setting the following variables before calling moulti_exec:

 !!! example